best-whale-tours-in-australia

 Tucked between the mainland and Fraser Island, Hervey Bay is a well-known whale watcher's paradise recognised by the World Cetacean Alliance in 2019 as one of the world’s first Whale Heritage Sites.

-Home to pods of humpbacks who pass through the Great Sandy Strait between July and October, these amazing animals have become comfortable with the whale-watching vessels that sail through the area, often greeting passengers with a friendly tail slap or two.
+Home to pods of humpbacks who pass through the Great Sandy Strait between July and October, these amazing animals have become comfortable with the whale watching vessels that sail through the area, often greeting passengers with a friendly tail slap or two.

 Whale One